-To deburr metal with an angle grinder, start by securing your workspace and wearing safety gear like goggles and gloves.
-Attach a flap disc to the grinder, set it at a 15°-30° angle, and maintain light pressure while moving continuously over the edges.
-Regularly check for remaining sharp spots and clean the surface afterward.
-You’ll also want to know how to maintain your equipment and adapt techniques for different metal types.
-Let’s explore more tips to enhance your skills.
+To deburr metal with an angle grinder, secure your workspace and put on safety gear like goggles and gloves.
+Fit a flap disc on the grinder, hold it at a 15° to 30° angle, and use light pressure while you move steadily over the edges.
+Check often for any sharp spots left behind, then clean the surface when you finish.
+You will also learn how to look after your tools and adjust your method for different metals.

 Understanding Deburring: Why It Matters